generateme/fitdistr/README.md

 ## How does it work?

 For every method target function is created which accepts distribution parameters and returns log-likelihood, MSE/MAE of quantiles or differences between cdfs.
-Such function is minimized or maximized using one of available algorithms (gradient based or simplex based).
+Such function is minimized or maximized using one of the available algorithms (gradient based or simplex based).
 Optimization is bounded.
 Initial values for optimization are infered from data.

-For bootstrap, sequences of resampled data are created and then each sequence is fitted.
+For a bootstrap, sequences of resampled data are created and then each sequence is fitted.
 Best result (mean or median) is used as a final parametrization.
-Additionally confidence interval (or other ranges like irq or min-max) is returned.
+Additionally confidence interval (or other extent like iqr or min-max) is returned.

-Values of the any target function can be calculated and returned as fitness measure.
+Values of any target function can be calculated and returned as a fitness measure.

 ### Method of moments - modified version